indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Speed

 IndiMail uses a modified [qmail](http://cr.yp.to/qmail.html "qmail") as the MTA. qmail's modular, lightweight design and sensible queue management provides IndiMail the speed to make it one of the fastest available message transfer agent.
-IndiMail provides ''qmail-multi'', a drop-in replacement to ''qmail-queue''. ''qmail-multi'' uses multiple queues with each queue running its own qmail-send/qmail-todo, qmail-lspawn, qmail-rspawn processes.
+IndiMail provides ''qmail-multi'', a drop-in replacement to ''qmail-queue''. ''qmail-multi'' uses multiple queues with each queue running its own <b>qmail-send</b>/qmail-todo, <b>qmail-lspawn</b>, <b>qmail-rspawn</b> processes.
 This allows IndiMail to process mails faster than what can be provided by qmail.
 A process named qmail-daemon monitors these processes and restarts them if they go down, which hasn't yet been observed to go down.

 ## Setup